emissary-ingress/emissary/docs/topics/using/project-authentication.md

 # Adding Authentication to your `Project`

+## This feature is in BETA.
+Your feedback is greatly appreciated!

 Make sure you have configured at least one working [authentication Filter](filters).
 The [HOWTO section](../../howtos/) has numerous dentailed entries on integrating with specific IDPs.

 The following `FilterPolicy` will enable authentication for your `Project`'s production deployment: